Acne: Causes and Treatments

 - Environmental factors, such as humidity, causing swelling of the skin

 - Certain medications

 - Hormonal changes

-Most acne appears on the face, but it can also be on the shoulders, upper arms, chest, neck and back.
+Most acne appears on the face, but it can also occur on the shoulders, upper arms, chest, neck, and back.

 Acne dermatologists classify acne before treatment; it varies from mild to moderate in most cases.
 Mild acne is classified as having a few to several blemishes, and moderate acne consists of several to many blemishes.
 Severe acne is classified as many or extensive blemishes, including acne cysts.